-- Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, CME - Attending regular safeguarding and child protection training. - Recognising that children missing education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.
+- Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, CME, online filtering, and monitoring - · Attending regular safeguarding and child protection training. - Recognising that children missing, or absent education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation.